Faisal II: 1941 coup

 Faisal's childhood coincided with the Second World War, in which the Hashemite Kingdom of Iraq was formally allied with the British Empire and the Allies.
-In April 1941, his uncle 'Abd al-Ilah was briefly deposed as Regent by a military coup d'état which aimed to align Iraq with the Axis powers.
+In April 1941, his first cousin once removed 'Abd al-Ilah was briefly deposed as Regent by a military coup d'état which aimed to align Iraq with the Axis powers.
 The 1941 coup in Iraq soon led to the Anglo-Iraqi War.
-German aid proved insufficient, and the Regent 'Abd al-Ilah was restored to power by a combined Allied force composed of the mercenary Jordanian Arab Legion, the Royal Air Force and other British units.
+German aid proved insufficient, and the Regent 'Abd al-Ilah was restored to power by a combined Allied force composed of the Jordanian Arab Legion, the Royal Air Force and other British units.
 Iraq resumed its British ties, and at the end of the war joined the United Nations.

-During his early years, Faisal was tutored at the royal palace with several other Iraqi boys.
+During his early years, Faisal was tutored at the Royal Al-Rehab Palace with several other Iraqi boys.
 During the Second World War, he lived for a time with his mother at Grove Lodge at Winkfield Row in Berkshire in England.
-As a teenager, Faisal attended Harrow School with his second cousin Prince Hussein, later to become King Hussein of Jordan.
+Faisal attended Sandroyd School then Harrow School with his paternal second cousin Prince Hussein, later to become King Hussein of Jordan.
 The two boys were close friends, and reportedly planned early on to merge their two realms, to counter what they considered to be the "threat" of Communism and left-leaning variants of pan-Arab nationalism.
-Recently, 143 drawings drawn by Faisal using either pencil or crayon were put on display at Iraq’s National Archives depicting backdrops of the war he lived through.
-Such as drawings of aircraft, bombs, killer robots, and extreme fighting on both land and sea but some drawings depict more peaceful subjects, including landscapes, birds, and buildings, as well as maps of Europe and North Africa.
+Recently, 143 drawings by Faisal using either pencil or crayon were put on display at Iraq's National Archives depicting backdrops of the war he lived through.
+These include drawings of aircraft, bombs, killer robots, and extreme fighting on both land and sea and drawings also depicting peaceful subjects, including landscapes, birds, and buildings, as well as maps of Europe and North Africa.
 These drawings offered a look into his mind during the chaotic time.